Ginger Liqueur Recipe

 - Pour the result back into the mason jar.
 Congratulations, you now have a ginger extract!

 - The extract will have a lot of fine particles that you will want to decant.
 Just let it sit overnight and then carefully pour off the clear extract.
 You may want to do this 2-4 more times depending upon how clear a result you want.
-A bit of milkiness is fine and largely unavoidable without a centrifuge.
+Once it's fairly well decanted, you can use coffee filters to get most of the rest.
+A bit of cloudiness is fine and largely unavoidable.

 Step 2 - Create a ginger liqueur concentrate

-Pour the result back into the mason jar.
+Note how much extract you ended up with and add the same amount of sugar.
+Do not heat it up as it will disolve on it's own.
+You can shake it a few times to speed that up.
 You now have a ginger liqueur concentrate!
 This concentrate can be used in many ways, such as drizzling onto ice cream or added to drinks.
 A tiny bit goes a very long way.

 Step 3 - Create the final ginger liqueur

-To produce the final drinkable liqueur, simply mix one part ginger concentrate with 3 or 4 parts alcohol, and shake.
+To produce the final drinkable liqueur, simply mix one part ginger liqueur concentrate with 2 to 4 parts alcohol depending upon your taste.
 You can convert it all immediately, make small batches as needed, or just mix up one cordial glass at a time at whatever concentration you prefer at the moment.
 Fill attractive clear bottles to make excellent gifts.

 This is just a basic ginger liqueur that I developed on my own, and the same approach can be used with other things.
 Experiment with other proportions or additives that interest you.
 Maybe add some lemon extract, mint, or clove.
 Get creative and enjoy your very own refreshing ginger liqueur!